williamdemeo/TypeFunc/notes/USC-ALS/README.md

 the functions are equal?

-In this introductory lecture, I present some basic ideas of Per Martin-Lof's intuitionistic type theory with the goal convincing members of the seminar that the question above makes sense.
+In this introductory lecture, I present some basic ideas of Per Martin-L&#246;f's intuitionistic type theory with the goal convincing members of the seminar that the question above makes sense.
 I will describe Martin Escardo's "seemingly impossible" functional program that performs an exhaustive search over the Cantor space of infinite